hbowie/softdevbigideas/ideas/Plan-Do-Check-Act.md

 Note that the typical waterfall cycle of requirements-design-code-test is not a healthy adaptation of the PDCA cycle, because all testing is generally left to the end, without any provision to Act on the learnings gained from the tests.
 This is one reason why projects organized like this tend to finish late or fail altogether.

+Note also that simply trying the first thing that pops into your head, and then proceeding with it if it's not an immediate disaster, is not an example of plan-do-check-act.

 Let's review some important success factors for each step of this cycle.

 ## Plan